Here you can find information on Nottingham's Fuel Poverty Strategy

 - Domestic Energy Efficiency Fuel Poverty Report 2022

-The long-term vision is for Nottingham City Council, partners and citizens to be empowered to tackle fuel-poverty challenges in low carbon, embedded and sustainable approach.
+- For Nottingham City Council, partners and citizens to be empowered to tackle fuel-poverty challenges in low carbon, embedded and sustainable approach.

-To meet our aspirations, we are seeking to address the city’s challenges prioritising the most acute cases and areas first.
+- To meet our aspirations, we are seeking to address the city’s challenges prioritising the most acute cases and areas first.
 We want to develop adaptive whole-house and person centred approaches.

 The strategy tackles fuel-poverty in three key ways: